Tenerife Telescope Hardware

 PIRATE (Physics Innovations Robotic Astronomical Telescope Explorer) has moved from its former home at the Observatori Astronomic de Mallorca and is continuing its photometric monitoring programme of variable stars, transients and transiting exoplanets.
 The 17 inch f/6.8 Corrected Dall-Kirkham Astrograph telescope (a PlaneWave CDK17) is equipped with an FLI ProLine KAF-16803 CCD camera and a choice of broadband and narrow-band filters.
 The mount is a 10Micron GM4000 robotic German equatorial model.

-COAST (COmpletely Autonomous Survey Telescope) consists of a 14 inch f/10 Schmidt Cassegrain telescope (a Celestron 14), equipped with a SBIG STL 1001E camera, broadband and narrow-band filters, mounted also on a GM4000.
+COAST (COmpletely Autonomous Survey Telescope) consists of a 14 inch f/10 Schmidt Cassegrain telescope (a Celestron 14), equipped with an FLI ProLine KAF-0900 CCD camera, broadband and narrow-band filters, also mounted on a GM4000.

 The control software, Abot by Sybilla Technologies, supports fully autonomous operations in queue-scheduled mode as well as remote-controlled real-time use for both facilities.

 |PIRATE Mark III||COAST Mark II|

 |Aperture||17 inch (42 cm)||14 inch (35 cm)|